-- This document "Cost Allocation Manual for the allocation of costs to Declared Services: Bondi, Malabar and North Head sewerage reticulation networks" dated July 2018 sets out Sydney Water's cost allocation method in accordance with Section 42 of the Water Industry Competition Act (2006). - Sydney Water intends to comply with the cost allocation method set out in this Manual. - Sydney Water will review and update the manual as appropriate.
+- This document "Cost Allocation Manual for the allocation of costs to Declared Services: Bondi, Malabar and North Head sewerage reticulation networks" dated May 2019 sets out Sydney Water's cost allocation method in accordance with Section 42 of the Water Industry Competition Act (2006). - Sydney Water intends to comply with the cost allocation method set out in this Manual. - Sydney Water will review and update the manual as appropriate.

 For and on behalf of Sydney Water Corporation.

-Kevin Young, Managing Director
+Kevin Young, Managing Director Kevin Jones, Chief Financial Officer Date Date

-Kevin Jones. inancial Officer